bast/paragliding-aerodynamics/slides.md

 - You might be outside of certification

 - Glider has been test flown on the lower and higher end of the weight range

+---

+## Wing loading

+- Defined as weight / wing area

+- Typically around 3.5 kg / m^2 (homework: figure out the wing loading for you on your wing)

+- Acro wings: high wing loading (6 kg / m^2, or even more)

+### More wing loading means ...

+- More tension
+- Higher speed
+- Higher stall speed
+- Same glide (unless wing distorts)
+- More dynamic in turns
+- More dynamic after deflations

+---

+## What modifies wing loading?

+.quote[More weight or less wing]

+- More weight (gear, body, different harness, extra ballast)

+- Smaller wing

+- Collapsed wing (can behave like a smaller wing)

+- Broken lines

+- More Gs during maneuvers (tight turn, spiral, acro maneuvers)

+---

+## Incidents and how they affect aerodynamics (1/2)

+.quote[This is about the aerodynamics, not about SIV or recovery techniques!]

+### Start and pre-flight checks

+- Broken line: less maneuvering possibilities, wing structure can change
+- Knot in lines: drag, wing turns towards the knot
+- Line-over: maneuvering very limited, might not even fly
+- Twisted start: less maneuvering possibilities, brakes are "opposite"
+- Twisted brake lines: less maneuvering possibilities

+---

+## Incidents and how they affect aerodynamics (2/2)

+### Lack of servicing

+- Aging lines: AOA changes, brake range changes, difficult to launch, closer to stall/spin
+- Too much porosity: bad glide, deep stall

+### During flight

+- Cravat (cloth caught in-between lines): huge drag, wing turns towards the cravat, rotation
+- Deflation (symmetric, asymmetric): depends but often leads to rotation towards the deflation

+---

+## Trim

+- Line attachments and line lengths determine the shape/camber/trim
+- Trim speed: speed when "hands up" (close to minimal drag)
+- When a wing is out of trim:
+  - "hands up" AOA changes
+  - A and B lines often lengthen, C and brake lines often shorten over time
+  - Wing can deform/stretch/shrink over time
+- To trim a wing: bringing it back to trim by adjusting lines (often done by expert)
+- Check your wing at least every 2 years
+- **Check the trim when buying a second hand wing**
+- It may not be enough to check line lengths alone (wing can deform/stretch/shrink)